What are the optimal settings that I can use for Apache or NGINX as a backend server for ELB?

 The best settings for a load balancer depend on your use case.
 For the best performance, analyze the response times of your backend application and the requirements of your clients.

-Client header timeout (Timeout in Apache; client_header_timeout in NGINX):
+Client header timeout

-When the keep-alive option is turned on, choose a longer keep-alive timeout than the load balancer idle timeout.
+When the keepalive option is turned on, make sure that you choose a longer keepalive timeout than the load balancer idle timeout.

 Warning: Make sure that the load balancer idle timeout value is lower than the backend timeout.

-Maximum number of keep-alive requests (MaxKeepAliveRequests in Apache; keepalive_requests in NGINX):
+Maximum number of keepalive requests

 LogFormat "%{X-Forwarded-For}i %h %l %u %t \"%r\" %>s %b %D \"%{Referer}i\" \"%{User-Agent}i\"" combined